 No. Students and professors at the College of Law are not able to give legal advice or case assistance to the public.

 The Law Library has research stations available to the public to access online legal research databases and other websites that may be useful when doing legal research.
-The research stations have the ability to open PDFs, but they do not have Word Processors (Microsoft Office, Word Perfect, etc.).
-The research stations are located across from the reference desk.
+The research stations are located on the 5th floor, near the reference desk.